yaq-project/python-yaq-fyi/posts/has-position.md

         self.device.set_position(position)

     async def update_state(self):
-        # For a `Hardware`, the important things to update include the position
+        # For a daemon implementing `has-position`, the important things to update
-        # and the busy state.
+	# include the position and the busy state.
         # Each device will have a unique varient of this method, so a simple
         # example of a device that exposes these in single python calls is shown.
         while True: